 New Game+ - Lufia II's version allows the player to start a new game where experience and gold received are greatly increased, speeding up Level Grinding and making buying the ultra-expensive equipment and beating the Hopeless Boss Fights (including the Bonus Boss) possible.
 A third "Gift" mode limits the game to the Ancient Cave and allows the player to freely select party members.

-Physical God - The Sinistrals, Nintendo localization notwithstanding.
+Physical God - The Sinistrals, SNES-era Nintendo localization restrictions notwithstanding.

 Quickly Demoted Leader - Selan is a terribly egregious example.
 Despite being a renowned general, no sooner does Maxim show up than she's ordered to partner with him, and by partner we mean follow.
 "Selan, this is your chance to experience being under another's command."